 - To smooth the ripple current in DC

-- To reduce the risk of commutation failures by limiting the rate of rise of the DC line current at transient disturbances in the AC or DC systems.
+- To reduce the risk of commutation failures by limiting the rate of rising of the DC line current at transient disturbances in the AC or DC systems.

 - Prevention of resonance in the DC circuit.